NYS education department requiring schools change Native American mascots - NewsBreak

 NYS education department requiring schools change Native American mascots

-ALBANY, N.Y. ( NEWS10 ) — The New York State Education Department is requiring schools with a Native American mascot to find a replacement by the end of the 2022-23 school year.
+ALBANY, N.Y.
+(WTEN) — The New York State Education Department is requiring schools with a Native American mascot to find a replacement by the end of the 2022-23 school year.
 The directive applies to mascots, team names, and logos.

 The Cambridge school board first voted to change the mascot in June 2021.
 A month later, several school board seats changed hands, and the new board voted to reverse that decision and reinstate the mascot.
 A group of concerned parents then petitioned New York State Department of Education Commissioner Betty Rosa’s office and asked her to intervene.

 Rosa upheld the decision to change the mascot.
 After being challenged again on the decision by the school board, a New York State Supreme Court judge ruled in favor of the state education department regarding the mascot.
 Therefore, the district was ordered to completely retire the use of the Native American warrior mascot, as well as the “Indians” name used for school sports teams, by July 1, 2022.
-The board, however, has authorized the district’s legal counsel to file a Notice of Appeal.‘We are not cartoons’: Saint Regis Mohawk Tribe backs native mascot ban in New York
+The board, however, has authorized the district’s legal counsel to file a Notice of Appeal.Cambridge Central School District BOE appeals Supreme Court’s decision

 In the memo to all school districts, Senior Deputy Commissioner James Baldwin said the department stands by the court’s decision on Cambridge’s mascot .
 He writes: